Alecampoy/CABD_Scripts/README.md

 ## Fixed Length Line Tool.ijm
 This ImageJ tool macro allows for drawing a line with a given fixed length or maximum length.

+## pruning_skeleton Threshold
+Imagej Macro that cleans/prunes branches of a skeleton under a length threshold